 Remove jars from the water and let cool undisturbed in a draft-free area.
 Once cooled, they are ready to store.
 Use within 6-8 months.

 New to canning or want to learn more about it?
-Don't miss our Home Canning Series, where we will guide you through preserving your fruits and vegetables by canning them to enjoy year round.
-Have a favorite recipe of your own?
-Share it below in the comments area!
+Don't miss our Home Canning Guide, where we will guide you through preserving your fruits and vegetables by canning them to enjoy year round.